Mendocino County, CA

 |

 The Crisis Residential Treatment Facility (CRT) is an eight to ten bed, short-term mental health facility designed to serve individuals who are experiencing acute psychiatric crisis and whose adaptive functioning is moderately impaired.
 CRTs provide short-term, intensive and supportive services in a home-like environment through an active social rehabilitation program that is certified by the California Department of Health Care Services and licensed by the California Department of Social Services, Community Care Licensing Division and are designed to improve the lives and adaptive functioning of those they serve.
 Funding is a collaborative effort between Measure B and the California Health Facilities Financing Authority (CHFFA).
-October 2025 Update:
+February 2026 Update:

 |